zouppen/asylum-loot/README.md

 This tool extracts member data from Asylum to SQLite to ease cross-tabulation and other housekeeping tasks.

-TODO: There is proper API for Django.
-Use that instead.
+**NB!** This branch is broken because Asylum API has unstable ordering and gives duplicate members and skips on.
+Use master branch instead!

 ## Requirements